Geology, topography and soils

 to brown and red.
 Good exposures can be found in rail cuttings from Hornsby to Beecroft and Hornsby to North Sydney.

-The present day surface of the area consists of alluvial soils and sands deposited on the weathered sandstone, with clayey soils developed on
+The present day surface of the area consists of alluvial soils and sands deposited on the weathered sandstone, with clayey soils developed on the

-Intrusive volcanic rocks, which occur in generally circular features called ‘diatremes’ or ‘volcanic necks’, are
+Intrusive volcanic rocks, which occur in generally circular features called ‘diatremes’ or ‘volcanic necks’, are sparsely

-sparsely distributed in the Sydney Basin.
+distributed in the Sydney Basin.
 There are about 150 known and inferred diatremes in the Sydney Basin.
 In and around the Park, two small diatremes are found at Pyes Creek, Dural, and Cabbage Tree Hollow, Galston.
-The Pyes
+The Pyes Creek

-term for this metamorphic rock is prismatic sandstone.
+this metamorphic rock is prismatic sandstone.
 Another large diatreme occurs in Old Mans Valley at Hornsby.

 Most diatremes are circular or oval in plan although some are dumbbell shaped.
 Most are less than 500 m in diameter, with some as small as